GeekTrainer/ai-reactor-workshop/computer-vision-text-analytics/create-azure-keys.md

 > **NOTE:** When choosing locations, it's important to ensure all related services are created in the same location.
 Making calls across various Azure locations is the leading cause of poor performing applications on Azure.
 For our purposes, we're going to locate everything in **northcentralus**.

-2. Now use the following command to subscribe to the Computer Vision API and place the resulting resource named **computer-vision** in the resource group created in step 2:
+2. Now use the following command to subscribe to the Computer Vision API and place the resulting resource named **computer-vision** in the resource group created in step 2.
+Make sure you **log the endpoint url** provided by the output.

 ``` bash
 az cognitiveservices account create --resource-group contoso-travel-rg --name computer-vision --location northcentralus --kind ComputerVision --sku F0 --yes